 The Sexual Misconduct Policy serves three principal purposes.
 First, it establishes conduct standards-namely, prohibited sexual misconduct-for all TMCC students and employees.
 Note that a violation of this policy may also constitute a crime, which can be independently reported to Belcourt B.I.A.
-Law Enforcement or other appropriate law enforcement agencies.
+Police or other appropriate law enforcement agency.